isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *literal*: a notation that directly specifies a value, such as 12 specifying the integer value "twelve."
 * *loop*: a piece of code executed repeatedly; in C++, typically a for-statement or a while-statement.
 * *move*: an operation that transfers a value from one object to another leaving behind a value representing "empty."
 See also copy.
-* *mutable*: changeable; the opposite of immutable, constant, and variable.
+* *mutable*: changeable; the opposite of immutable, constant, and invariable.
 * *object*: (1) an initialized region of memory of a known type which holds a value of that type; (2) a region of memory.
 * *object code*: output from a compiler intended as input for a linker (for the linker to produce executable code).
 * *object file*: a file containing object code.